sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

-Notifications in TechBiz are [information-oriented](#information-oriented) or [task-oriented.](#task-oriented)
+Notifications in TechBiz are [informational](#information-oriented) messages for users.
+They also remind users of pending [actions.](#task-oriented)

 ## Information-oriented

 Informs users about changes to their system in the portal.
-For example:<br />- Create system request approved or rejected<br />- Reminder for approval<br />- Resource provisioned<br />- Contacts updated<br />- Project contacts changed<br />- Subscription updated.
+For example:

+- A create system request approved or rejected.
+- Resource provisioned by product teams.
+- Subscription updated.

 ## Task-oriented:

 Reminds users of tasks requiring their action.
+For example:

-For example:<br />- Requestor to complete a saved draft of request for a system account<br />- Approver to approve or reject a system creation request<br />Request to provide product configuration details of an approved system<>
+- Requestor to complete a saved draft of system account creation request
+- Approver to approve or reject a system creation request
+- Requestor to provide product configuration details of an approved system

 ## Notification types